stxinsite/degrader-ternary-complex-prediction/revo/README.md

 We suggest doing this in a conda environment using Python 3.7.

-First install things from conda.
+First install requirements from conda.

 OpenMM: